Planning a VFR Cross-Country Flight

 Get an Updated Briefing

-For most, it takes a few hours to get everything prepared for a cross-country flight.
-Weather can change quickly and airports can close unexpectedly, so be sure to call the flight service station for an abbreviated briefing.
+For most people, it takes a few hours to get everything prepared for a cross-country flight.
+Weather can change quickly and airports can close unexpectedly, so be sure to call the FSS for an abbreviated briefing.
 If the winds have changed, you may want to make a few adjustments to your speed and time calculations before you depart.

 File a Flight Plan

-After you get your weather briefing from the flight service specialist, you'll want to file a flight plan.
-Filing a flight plan with the flight service station adds a layer of safety; if you don't show up to close the flight plan, and you can't otherwise be found at your destination, search and rescue will be alerted—which means you'll need to remember to close your flight plan when you arrive safely!
+After you get your updated weather briefing, you'll want to file a flight plan with the FSS or through the Leidos Pilot Web Portal.
+Doing so adds a layer of safety; if you don't show up to close the flight plan and you can't otherwise be found at your final destination, search and rescue will be alerted.
+That means you'll need to remember to close your flight plan when you arrive safely!

 Be Prepared for the Unexpected